 There are so many reasons you should choose Android platform for mobile application development.

 Zero/negligible development cost

 The development tools like Android SDK, JDK, and Eclipse IDE etc. are free to download for the android mobile application development.
 Also Google charge a small fee $25, to distribute your mobile app on the Android Market.

 The Android OS is an open-source platform based on the Linux kernel and multiple open-source libraries.
 In this way developers are free to contribute or extend the platform as necessary for building mobile apps which run on Android devices.

 In market, there are a wide range of hardware devices powered by the Android OS, including many different phones and tablet.
 Even development of android mobile apps can occur on Windows, Mac OS or Linux.

 World wide a large number of telecom carriers like Airtel, Vodafone, Idea Cellular, AT&T Mobility, BSNL, etc. are supporting Android-powered phones.

 Open Distribution Model

 Android Market place (Google Play store) has very few restrictions on the content or functionality of an android app.
-So the developer can distribute theirs app through Google Play store and as well other distribution channels like Amazon’s app store.
+So the developer can distribute theirs app through the Google Play store and as well other distribution channels like Amazon’s app store.